-My name is Angel Pittman, and I have served vulnerable populations for over eighteen years with the Cooperative Baptist Fellowship as field personnel.
+My name is Angel Pittman, and I have served vulnerable populations for over eighteen yearsas field personnel with the Cooperative Baptist Fellowship.

 Born and raised in Kansas City, Missouri, I received my Bachelor of Science in Education from Baylor University and enjoyed my years of classroom teaching.
-For the last twenty years, I have served vulnerable children in central Texas, Detroit, and now in Miami through serving as an Educational Advocate.
+For the last twenty years, I have served vulnerable children in central Texas, Detroit, and Miami now serving as an Educational Advocate.

 I have a twice-exceptional child and have supported parents in their special education journey for many years.
 I have Board Certification for Advocacy in Special Education (BCASE) from The National Association of Special Education Teachers (NASET) and the American Academy of Special Education Professionals (AASEP).

-I enjoy public speaking sharing my passion for serving vulnerable children, my work as an anti-racism educator, or culturally sensitive ministry practices.
+I enjoy sharing about my passion for Biblical justice, serving vulnerable children, my work as an anti-racism educator, or how to engage in culturally sensitive ministry practices.

 If you are interested in having me as a speaker, workshop leader, or trainer, please contact me.